 Support from friends means talking through your problems and looking for a resolution together.
 If a resolution cannot be found, this support can still prove beneficial.
 Consider this, everybody has problems, and that’s why support works so well.
 Friends can help friends work through things they have also been through themselves.

-If you lose your job and worried about how to pay the bills, your friend’s stories of lost jobs can help you navigate the situation through their experience and advice.
-So, to understand how to stop worrying about everything, you absolutely must talk about the situation in order to get somewhere.
+If you lose your job and are worried about how to pay the bills, your friend’s stories of lost jobs can help you navigate the situation through their experience and advice.
+So, to stop worrying, you absolutely must talk about the situation in order to get somewhere.

 8. Do better maintenance

 I know it’s hard to fix something that’s already broken, but if you can keep up with maintenance in your life, you can avoid a certain amount of disaster.
 Being pro-active in your life will help reduce worrying and stress when things fall apart.

 For instance, if you keep up with automobile maintenance, then there is a decreased risk of your car having problems.
 If you are proficient with your dental hygiene at home, then you can avoid tooth decay or worse.
 Do you see what I mean?
 I know you cannot stop what’s already happening, but you can plan better for the future.

 It’s not easy but you can decrease worry

 I might be the last person that should be giving you advice, seeing as I worry too much myself.
 The thing is, I guess I have learned much from all this stress.
 There has to be another way.
 Over time, I have learned a few of these tricks and they have helped me.
 I hope they will help you too.
 Good luck!